 If you like studying with flashcards, go for a spaced repetition system, which means that a specific word or phrase will be shown to you in a larger or smaller amount of time, based on how well you remembered it at the last review (you grade it).
 Anki, for example, is a program that uses spaced repetition, with the advantage of being open-source software and available for many operating systems.
 The desktop version is for free, the iPhone app costs about 25 CHF.
 There is a huge database of vocabulary lists for many languages that you can download for free once you have the program installed on your computer, and of course you can create your own database in a very flexible and user-friendly way.
 It is not only useful for languages, but also for definitions, mathematical formulas of econometrics, remembering the main points of ICJ case law, and virtually anything you don’t want to forget!

-For beginners, Rosetta Stone is a great learning program which makes you learn the language just like a kid its mother tongue – not by memorizing grammar rules and vocabulary, but by being exposed to the language in a social context (the software uses tons of photos).
+For beginners, you can start off with language learning apps such as Duolingo or MosaLingua.
+Rosetta Stone is also a great learning program (although it is expensive) which makes you learn the language just like a kid learning its mother tongue – not by memorizing grammar rules and vocabulary, but by being exposed to the language in a social context (the software uses tons of photos).
 It’s particularly advisable for the audio-visual learning type and for languages that are not too difficult.
 If you want to be able to write Chinese it’s definitely not enough!
 It’s great up to the intermediate level, but then you have to use other methods.

 Since you’re living in a French-speaking city, go out and join clubs and associations (e.g. UNIGE sports clubs, choirs, improv classes), try to meet local people and practice your French as much as possible.
-Read novels, watch movies (the library of the University of Geneva has lots of interesting movies, besides of course the IHEID library), learn French songs by heart, etc. It’s tough to pick up the language at the Institute since we are hardly required to use in in our day-to-day, but knowing French, even just enough to make basic conversation, will definitely enhance your experience in Geneva!
+Read novels, watch movies (the library of the University of Geneva has lots of interesting movies, besides of course the IHEID library, Swiss Netflix is also a good option), learn French songs by heart, etc. It’s tough to pick up the language at the Institute since we are hardly required to use in in our day-to-day, but knowing French, even just enough to make basic conversation, will definitely enhance your experience in Geneva!